gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 - `enable_lock_table_ssencryption`: When `true`, the synchronization lock table in DynamoDB used for remote state concurrent access will not be configured with server side encryption.
 - `s3_bucket_tags`: A map of key value pairs to associate as tags on the created S3 bucket.
 - `dynamodb_table_tags`: A map of key value pairs to associate as tags on the created DynamoDB remote state lock table.
+- `accesslogging_bucket_tags`: A map of key value pairs to associate as tags on the created S3 bucket to store de access logs.
 - `disable_aws_client_checksums`: When `true`, disable computing and checking checksums on the request and response, such as the CRC32 check for DynamoDB.
 This can be used to workaround https://github.com/gruntwork-io/terragrunt/issues/1059.